General Frequently Asked Questions

 Some jurisdictions have nurses and health professionals in the Quality Review Team and all jurisdictions provide the Quality Review Team access to advice from nurses or allied health professionals if a technical care issue requires discussion during a quality review.

-37. What is our responsibility in meeting the Home Care Standards when we broker some or all of our services?
+37. What is our responsibility in meeting the Home Care Standards when we sub-contract some or all of our services?

 Third party reviews can involve the funded organisation going to the organisation that is responsible for service delivery and reviewing their operations and records to determine that services are being delivered as required.

-If you broker services, the quality reviewers will be interested in understanding what practices and processes you have in place to ensure that the brokered services are meeting service user needs and the requirements of the Home Care Standards.
+If you sub-contract services, the quality reviewers will be interested in understanding what practices and processes you have in place to ensure that the sub-contracted services are meeting service user needs and the requirements of the Home Care Standards.

 38. If we receive both HACC and packaged care funding, will we always have a joint quality review visit?